thomasburr/thomasburr.github.io/_source/2016-06-25--Greatest_Seasons.md

 |Ty Cobb        |                 3.536917|   1909|       0.377|
 |Ichiro Suzuki  |                 3.529257|   2004|       0.372|

-The .400 season is out.
+The .400 season is out!
 The 3.5 standard deviation season is in!

 Overall, it does appear that our early twentieth century greats (Cobb, Hornsby, Sisler) benefited from both higher average environments of their time as well as a high level of variance in play.